4 Ways A Social Media Map Can Help In A Disaster

 A Real-Time Social Media Map

-When disasters occur, speed of information is key.
+When disasters occur, speed-to-information is key for effective situational awareness.
 A real-time social media map is one of the fastest ways to get emergency responders where they need to be.
 Echosec is a leader in location-based social media search and discovery.
 Here are some of the actions our clients take in a disaster response scenario when a global event happens.

 We hope you never find yourself or a loved one caught up in a disaster.
 In an effort to hope for the best and plan for the worst, we’ve compiled a list of the top 4 ways monitoring a social media map can help you to understand and respond to a man-made or natural disaster.

 When disaster strikes, time is of the essence.
 The sooner you know what's actually happening on the ground, the better.
 The social media response to an event can actually travel faster than the event itself and as a result can be an invaluable method for detecting and coordinating a response.

 This one is best explained by this comic:

 Every minute wasted is an opportunity to save lives, and by monitoring social media for dramatic events, first-responders and foreign aid organizations can react with speed and timeliness to maximize effectiveness.

 2. Understand The Local Environment